TheVoltageVikingRam/CadenceProficiency/Half_Adder/README.md

 # CMOS Half Adder Design in Cadence Virtuoso

 This repository presents the full-custom design and verification of a **CMOS Half Adder** using **Cadence Virtuoso**.
-The project includes schematic creation, symbol generation, layout design, DRC/LVS checks, transient simulation, parasitic extraction, and power estimation for one operation cycle.
+The project includes schematic creation, symbol generation, layout design, DRC/LVS verification, RC parasitic extraction, transient simulation, and energy estimation for a single operation cycle.

 ---